 This website lists therapy and training groups, as well as publications and personal growth workshops offered by Jacob Gershoni, LSCW, CGP, TEP.
 Jacob is a trainer, educator and practitioner in private practice at the Sociometric Institute in New York City.

-Sessions are held weekly from September through June on Mondays 5:30 - 7:30 p.m.
+Sessions are held weekly ONLINE from September through June on Mondays 5:30 - 7:30 p.m.

 This group utilizes action-oriented methods based on group therapy, psychodrama and sociometry in a safe and affirming setting.Learn More